Dovetail Alternative: ValidateThat vs Dovetail (2026)

 Can Dovetail conduct card sorting studies?

 No. Dovetail is built for storing and analyzing research that has already been collected -- it is a repository, not a data collection tool.
-If you need card sorting, you will need a dedicated platform like CardSort.
+If you need card sorting, you will need a dedicated platform like ValidateThat.

-How do CardSort and Dovetail work together?
+How do ValidateThat and Dovetail work together?

-You run your card sorts in CardSort, then export the results as CSV files.
+You run your card sorts in ValidateThat, then export the results as CSV files.
 Those import straight into Dovetail, where they sit alongside your interview transcripts and other research data.
 Both tools stay active in your workflow -- one for collecting card sorting data, the other for organizing all your research.

 Which platform should I choose for information architecture research?